-The major problem of procedures as described above is the limited view and orientation through-out the intervention which increases the necessary time of the intervention and consequently, the inherent risks of serious complications.
-To overcome these drawbacks, we propose the use of a virtual endoscopy system to improve the planning of and orientation during this procedure ^{13, 15}.
+The major problem of procedures as described above is the limited view and orientation throughout the intervention which increases the necessary time of the intervention and consequently, the inherent risks of serious complications.
+To overcome these drawbacks, we propose the use of a virtual endoscopy system to improve the planning of and orientation during this procedure ^{14, 16}.

-Based on pre-operative acquired MRI/3D CISS (Constructive Interference in Steady States) scans of the patient's head, the respective ventricular system is reconstructed and examined by the VIVENDI system.
+Based on pre-operatively acquired MRI/3D CISS (Constructive Interference in Steady States) scans of the patient's head, the respective ventricular system is reconstructed and examined by the VIVENDI system.
 In particular the access ways to the target areas - ie., the floor of the third ventricle - are explored to optimize the optical neuroendoscopic procedure.
 Besides the planning of neuroendoscopic interventions, virtual neuroendoscopy can also be applied to explore the stenosis of the ventricular aqueduct, an area which is not accessible with the endoscope.
 Figure 5 shows various snapshots from virtual ventriculoscopy; the position and orientation of the virtual camera is represented in the lower row of Figure 5.
 Each snapshot visualizes important anatomical structures, such as the choroid plexus, which is responsible for the production of CSF, and the choroid plexus vein, which is supplying the choroid plexus in Figure 5a.
 The entry point for the endoscope into the third ventricle is shown in Figure 5b.
-The pipe-like structure of the adhesio intertha-
+The pipe-like structure of the adhesio interthalamica connects the thalamus through the third ventricle.

-Figure 5: Virtual Ventriculoscopy; upper row - endoscopic view, lower row - MRI/3D CISS orientation slice. (a/d) Left lateral ventricle, approach from posterior horn via pars centralis (PC) to anterior horn (AH); (b/e) foramen of Monro, approach via right lateral ventricle; (c/f) foramen of Monro, approach from third ventricle; CP = choroid plexus, CPV = choroid plexus vein, F = fornix, AI = adhesio interthalamica, AB = mamillary bodies, AB = mamillary lamica connects the thalamus through the third ventricle.
 The upper bending of the foramen of Monro contains the fornix, which belongs to the limbic system.
-The limbic system is involved in the learning process which renders the fornix as a very sensitive part of the body.
-If it is injured by the endoscope while it enters the third ventricle, a severe learning disability can be the result.
+The limbic system is involved in the learning process which makes the fornix a very sensitive part of the body.
+If the fornix is injured by the endoscope while the latter enters the third ventricle, a severe learning disability can be the result.
 The mamillary bodies in the floor of the third ventricle, also belong to the limbic system.
 Figure 5c shows a view from a view-point which is already not accessible for an optical endoscope.
 It visualizes another important structure in the floor of the third ventricle, the lamina terminalis, which is a thin membrane between the third ventricle and the basilar cistern (or sometimes also referred to as cistern of the lamina terminalis).
 This membrane is the target area for the new CSF drain of the ventricular system.